Trick-or-What? Pandemic Halloween is a mixed bag all around

 Along the Pacific Coast about 25 miles south of San Francisco, this Halloween was meant to be a milestone for the Half Moon Bay Art & Pumpkin Festival.
 The two-day event, now canceled, usually draws up to 300,000 people from around the world to show off parade floats and school bands for the holiday.

 “It was supposed to be our 50th year.
 I guess we’ll have to celebrate that in 2021,” said Cameron Palmer, a local business owner and president of the festival.
 “This year we have other things to worry about.”

-There’s still some Halloween fun to be had in New York’s Sleepy Hollow more than 200 years after Washington Irving published his classic story about the headless horseman who terrorized a hapless Ichabod Crane.
-But the undead, evil and insane who usually entertain at Philipsburg Manor won’t be present for the annual horror walk-through Horseman’s Hollow.
+There’s still some Halloween fun to be had in Sleepy Hollow more than 200 years after Washington Irving published his classic story about the headless horseman who terrorized a hapless Ichabod Crane.
+But the undead, evil and insane who usually entertain at Philipsburg Manor won’t be present for the annual walk-through horror attraction Horseman’s Hollow.